Contents

 72/3

-This is the CM AGC software flown on Apollo 13.
+Syntax-highlighted, hyperlinked HTML This is the CM AGC software flown on Apollo 13.
 Strictly speaking, it's not actually COMANCHE at all, but rather is a development branch called MANCHE72 that split off from COMANCHE at COMANCHE 72.
 The idea is that bug fixes or other changes strictly for Apollo 13 could be made in MANCHE72 rev 1, rev 2, and rev 3 while changes strictly for Apollo 14 could continue to be made independently in COMANCHE 73, COMANCHE 74, COMANCHE 75, and so on.
 This is a technique you use in strictly-controlled software to avoid unintentionally mixing in changes for one mission with those from another.
-You see, all changes have to be approved by a so-called "control board", and changes are typically approved for specific missions rather than willy-nilly giving blanket approvals that affect lots of missions at the same time.
+You see, all changes have to be approved by a so-called "control board", and changes are typically approved for specific missions rather than willy-nilly blanket approvals that affect lots of missions at the same time.
 Thus if we were lucky enough to have a printout of the assembly listing (which we do not), at the tops of the pages it would say that this is "REVISION 003 OF PROGRAM MANCHE72", and would not mention COMANCHE at all.

 Apollo 14